andrew-fennell/CogNative/README.md

-# translated-voice-cloning
+# CogNative
+## Translated Voice Synthesis

-Clone a voice and output speech in another language This thing is gonna make us the next elon musk showering in $100 b bills.
+Clone a voice and output speech in another language with the original voice.

 ## Team Members